Benign Prostatic Hyperplasia and Complementary and Integrative Approaches: What the Science Says

 Saw palmetto (Serenoa repens)

-- A 2011 double-blind, placebo-controlled, randomized trial in 369 older men demonstrated that saw palmetto extract administered at up to three times the standard daily dose (320 mg) did not reduce the urinary symptoms associated with BPH more than placebo.
+- A 2011 double-blind, placebo-controlled, randomized trial in 369 older men demonstrated that saw palmetto extract administered at up to 3 times the standard daily dose (320 mg) did not reduce the urinary symptoms associated with BPH more than placebo.
 In addition, a 2009 Cochrane review of nine trials concluded that saw palmetto has not been shown to be more effective than placebo for this use.

 - A 2014 randomized trial of 225 men with lower urinary tract symptoms and BPH examined the efficacy and tolerability of combination therapy between saw palmetto, lycopene, and selenium plus tamsulosin versus single therapies.
-The findings suggest that a combination therapy of saw palmetto, lycopene, selenium, and tamsulosin is more effective than single therapies in improving International Prostate Symptom Score and increasing maximum urinary flow rate.
+The findings suggest that a combination therapy of saw palmetto, lycopene, selenium, and tamsulosin is more effective than single therapies in improving the International Prostate Symptom Score and increasing maximum urinary flow rate.
 It was noted that after 6 months of treatment, the combination therapy significantly improved symptom scores compared with single therapy, and from 6 to 12 months, combination therapy demonstrated significant improvement in urine flow rate compared to tamsulosin alone.
 There were no reported treatment-related adverse events associated with combination therapy.

 - Saw palmetto appears to be well-tolerated by most users.
 It may cause mild side effects, including stomach discomfort.